ds300/derivablejs/README.md

 Derivables are a radically simplifying paradigm shift in our approach to managing application state.
 They are liberating like switching from manual memory management to garbage collection, and they are profound like switching from OO to FP.

-They make it trivially easy to maintain consistent (i.e. sense-making) state at all times without requiring us to keep it all in one place.
+Sickening hyperbole aside, Derivables really do make it trivial to maintain consistent (i.e. sense-making) state at all times without requiring that it be kept all in one place.
 This is a huge win for those of us who develop complex systems with lots of moving parts.

 There are two types of Derivable: